syedmwgilani/Habbit-Tracker/README.md

 x On Save button click prevent button from being double clicked x Add name and weekday field validation before Save, in Habit Template page

-- Add new Logos.
-- Add Logo to page
 - Change Fonts
 - Add a way to move habitTemplate from active to inactive in habit page.
 - Navigate back and forth through days in the Habits page.